JonBohlin/MinLinMo/README.md

 # MinLinMo
 Fast and efficient *n<<p* parsimonious linear model prediction and variable selection

-MinLinMo is a linear model variable selector/regressor that emphesizes parsimonious prediction models over superior accuracy.
-It also focuses on including variables that directly correlate with the outcome and allows the user to set the minimum % of variance explaned improvment for a variable to be included in the final prediction model.
+MinLinMo is a stand-alone linear model variable selector/regressor for Windows, OS X and Linux that emphasizes parsimonious prediction models over superior accuracy.
+It also focuses on including variables that directly correlate with the outcome and allows the user to set the minimum % of variance explained improvement for a variable to be included in the final prediction model.
 Thus, MinLinMo gives the user more control of the predictors selected with only negligible loss in accuracy.

 ## Table of Contents
 - [Compiling and installing MinLinMo](#compiling-and-installing-minlinmo)